TyberiusPrime/mbf-fastq-processor/README.md

 The swiss army knife of fastq (pre-)processing.

-It (will eventually) filters, samples, slices, dices, demultiplexse s, and generally does all the things you might want to do with a et fastq files.
+It filters, samples, slices, dices, analysis(*), demultiplexes (*) and generally does all the things you might want to do with a set of fastq files.

+(* yet to be implemented).

 It's primary concern is correctness.
 And flexibility.

 It's two primary concerns are correctness and flexibility, and speed.

+It's three main objectives are correctness, flexibility, speed and reproducible results.

+Among it's objectives...

 # Installation

-This is a nix flake.
+This is a [nix flake](https://nixos.wiki/wiki/flakes) exporting a defaultPackage.

-There are musl-linked binaries in the github releases section that will run on any linux.
+There are eventually musl-linked binaries in the github releases section that will run on any linux.

 Currently not packaged by any distribution.